A Week on Jeju Island: Volcanoes, Black Pork, and Women of the Sea

 Day 5: Jeju's South Coast and Waterfalls

-Drove the south coast road from Seogwipo.
+Drive the south coast road out of Seogwipo.
 Jeongbang Waterfall drops 23 meters directly into the ocean — one of the only coastal waterfalls in Asia.
 Entry: 2,000 KRW.
-The mist at the base creates a permanent rainbow in the morning light.
+The mist at the base spins a permanent rainbow in the morning light.

 Cheonjeyeon Falls, nearby, is a three-tier cascade through a forested gorge.
 Entry: 2,500 KRW.
-The arched Seonimgyo Bridge connecting two cliffs has carved stone nymphs along the railings.
-Beautiful and uncrowded on a weekday.
+The arched Seonimgyo Bridge connecting two cliffs carries carved stone nymphs along its railings — beautiful and uncrowded on a weekday.

-Lunch: abalone porridge (jeonbokjuk) at a local restaurant near Jungmun Beach.
-15,000 KRW.
-Rich, creamy rice porridge with chunks of local abalone.
-The texture of Jeju abalone — firm but tender — is different from anything I've had elsewhere.
+For lunch, order abalone porridge (jeonbokjuk) at a local restaurant near Jungmun Beach, around 15,000 KRW.
+It's a rich, creamy rice porridge studded with chunks of local abalone, and the texture of Jeju abalone — firm but tender — is unlike anything elsewhere.

-Afternoon: walked a section of the Olle Trail (Route 7, Seogwipo coast section).
-Coastal cliffs, volcanic rock formations, crashing waves.
+In the afternoon, walk a section of the Olle Trail (Route 7, the Seogwipo coast section).
+Expect coastal cliffs, volcanic rock formations, and crashing waves.
 The trails are free, well-marked with orange arrows and blue ribbons, and the scenery is dramatic.
-Did about 8 km in 3 hours.
+A solid stretch covers about 8 km in 3 hours.

 Verdict: The south coast has Jeju's most dramatic scenery.
 The waterfalls and Olle Trail together make a full day.